zevweiss/enthrall/README.md

 ### Notes/Limitations/Known Issues

- - When using `show-focus = dim-inactive`, inactive OS X remotes (witnessed on 10.8, 10.9, and 10.12 at least) will sometimes spontaneously reset themselves to full brightness.
-(I'm 99% certain this is simply a "feature" of OSX and not an enthrall bug.)
+ - When using `show-focus = dim-inactive`, inactive macOS remotes (witnessed on 10.8, 10.9, and 10.12 at least) will sometimes spontaneously reset themselves to full brightness.
+(I'm 99% certain this is simply a "feature" of macOS and not an enthrall bug.)

- - On OSX, having iTerm2 (possibly other applications as well, though that's the only one I've noticed) as the foreground application prevents `enthrall` from intercepting keyboard events, breaking proper operation as a master node.
+ - On macOS, having iTerm2 (possibly other applications as well, though that's the only one I've noticed) as the foreground application prevents `enthrall` from intercepting keyboard events, breaking proper operation as a master node.
 As a (clumsy) workaround, you can just bring a different application to the foreground before switching enthrall's focus to a remote.

  - X11 selection (a.k.a. "clipboard", colloquially) management is
    somewhat incomplete; very large copy/paste operations (tens of